dfinity/interface-spec/spec/index.md

 :::

-Given a subnet ID as input, this method returns collections of metrics for all nodes on the given subnet (field `node_metrics`) at timestamps provided in nanoseconds since 1970-01-01 (field `timestamp_nanos`) at which the metrics were sampled.
+Given a subnet ID as input, this method returns a time series of node metrics (field `node_metrics`).
+The timestamps are represented as nanoseconds since 1970-01-01 (field `timestamp_nanos`) at which the metrics were sampled.
 The returned timestamps are all timestamps after (and including) the provided timestamp (field `start_at_timestamp_nanos`) for which node metrics are available.
 The maximum number of returned timestamps is 60 and no two returned timestamps belong to the same UTC day.

+Note that a sample will only include metrics for nodes whose metrics changed compared to the previous sample.
+This means that if a node disappears in one sample and later reappears its metrics will restart from 0 and consumers of this API need to adjust for these resets when aggregating over multiple samples.

 A single metric entry is a record with the following fields: